-I’ll be honest with you, this recipe was born out of a disaster.
-I had intended on making cheesecake jars but totally misjudged the amount of ingredients and the cheesecake ended up looking silly, only filling about a third of the jar.
+I’ll be honest with you, this strawberry muesli recipe was born out of a disaster.
+I had intended on making cheesecake jars but used a jar that was far too big for the recipe, only filling about a third of the jar.

 But it was SO delicious and I didn’t want it to go to waste, so I transferred it to a bowl to enjoy for myself.

 I stirred it into a messy mixture and it was divine.
 And you know what??
 I think it turned out better than the cheesecake jars would have!

 So yes, it looks messy but if Eton Mess can get away with it, then so can this…

 What is a cheesecake muesli “mess”?